fredericgermain/targz-tools/README.md

-# Tool for tar.gz files
+# Tools for tar.gz files

 - Display mapping of gzip data offset to inflated data offset.
 - Display tar entry in the inflated data offset.